Daughters of Mother India: Development

 Vibha says "Daughters of Mother India is a cry of my conscience.
 As a daughter, as a sister, a wife and a mother searching I am searching for answers to so many questions."

 She wanted to understand the complexities and the reason behind these crimes and the possible solutions after the gruesome Nirbhaya Rape case.
 She wanted to know that after the case which shook the nation, did anything change?
 Vibha says in an interview to Times of India "After the protests broke in support of Nirbhaya, I stood up as a proud daughter of India, because I believe, there is no other country in the world that has reacted to a gender crime the way India has.
 I don't want the momentum to stop."

 Another film made on a similar subject was banned for various reasons.

 Filming

-Shooting for the film was done between 2013-2014.
+Shooting for the film was done between 2013 and 2014.
 Vibha was able to get access to the key stakeholders from the Police, Judiciary, Academia society, including the member of the Anti- Rape Recommendation Committee for her film.
 She uses the voices of all the stakeholders to break the conspiracy of silence on gender crimes and gender injustice.